-The subject Physics is an important branch of science that contains fascinating theories, instruments, and discoveries.
-One of such inventions is the Voltmeter also known as voltage meter which is an instrument that measures the voltage or potential difference among two points of an electronic or electrical circuit.
-Usually, these instruments are used for Alternating Current circuits or Direct Current Circuits.
-The Radio Frequency (RF) voltage could be measured by specialized voltmeters.
+Voltmeter which is also known as voltage meter is an instrument that measures the voltage or potential difference among two points of an electronic or electrical circuit.
+Usually, the voltmeter is used for Alternating Current (AC) circuits or Direct Current (DC) circuits.
+Alternatively, Radio Frequency (RF) voltage can also be measured by specialized voltmeters.

-To measure low voltages, on the other hand, oscilloscope could be used where instantaneous voltage would be depicted by the vertical displacement.
+On the other hand, to measure low voltages an oscilloscope is often used where instantaneous voltage is depicted by the vertical displacement.
 RF and AC applications have their peak to peak and peak voltage measured by the oscilloscopes.
 Wiring, insulators and heavy-duty probes are crucial for making the meters for measuring high potential differences.